Innovation Act for Industry-Academia Collaboration and Talent Cultivation in National Key Fields

 Article 17

-The supervisory committee shall appoint one or several auditing personnel to check the financial books and statements, and internal controls of the key research institute, assess its operating performance and then produce an annual audit report; the key research institute shall cooperate by providing related information and it is not permitted to evade, or hinder providing such information, or refuse to cooperate.
+The supervisory committee shall appoint one or several auditing personnel to check the financial books and statements, and internal controls of the key research institute, assess its operating performance and then produce an annual audit report; the key research institute shall cooperate by providing pertinent information and shall not evade, hinder, or refuse.

 Chapter 4 Key Research Institutes – Organizational Structure & Operations